Ghosted (2023 film): Production

 In August 2021, Chris Evans and Scarlett Johansson entered negotiations to star in Ghosted, a film pitched by screenwriters Paul Wernick and Rhett Reese to Skydance Media, with Dexter Fletcher attached to direct.
 In December 2021, Johansson had to exit the film due to a scheduling conflict, leading to Ana de Armas being cast in her place.
 In February 2022, Adrien Brody joined the cast.
-Mike Moh, Amy Sedaris, Tim Blake Nelson, and Tate Donovan would be added in March.
+Mike Moh, Amy Sedaris, Tim Blake Nelson and Tate Donovan would be added in March.

-Principal photography took place from February to May 2022 in Atlanta and Washington D.C..
+Principal photography took place from February to May 2022 at Tallulah Falls Lake in Tallulah Gorge State Park, Georgia; North Park Square, Marietta, Georgia; Chesapeake and Ohio Canal between Thomas Jefferson and 31st Street in Georgetown, the Lincoln Book Tower, Ford's Theatre and the Kennedy Center for the Performing Arts, all in Washington D.C.
+Scenes in the Khyber Pass mountains were filmed in New Mexico, while the city of Mingora, Pakistan, was filmed on a set in Atlanta.

 Release

-The film is scheduled to be released on Apple TV+ on April 21, 2023.
+The film was released on Apple TV+ on April 21, 2023.
+According to a Samba TV research panel of 3.1 million smart television households who tuned in for at least one minute, Ghosted drew in 328,500 viewers in the first two days, and is the most watched film debut in Apple TV+ history.